 See Related: Things to do in Costa del Sol, Spain

 14. Zanzibar, Tanzania

 Zanzibar sounds so mysterious and exotic; many don’t even know where it is – except maybe Tenacious D. However, many people who love cheap vacations know exactly where it is.
-It’s off the coast of Tanzania, and it’s a fantastic place to visit!
+It’s off the coast of Tanzania on the Indian Ocean and a fantastic place to visit!